inovex/elements/src/components/ino-datepicker/readme.md

 A string of characters which are used to define how the date will be displayed in the input field.
 If used with time, also provide an format for the time.
-For more details see [here](https://flatpickr.js.org/formatting/).
+More details [here](https://flatpickr.js.org/formatting/).

 #### ino-default-date